sjwright/zencontrol-python/README.md

 The following TPI Advanced commands/events are incomplete:

 * QUERY_DALI_COLOUR — This command is supposed to be able to return a light's current colour temperature, but it only returns correct values under some instances.
-If the temperature is changed by way of scene recall, this query returns wrong information.
+If the temperature is changed by way of scene recall, this query returns wrong information. _(A fix is anticipated soon)_
 * COLOUR_CHANGE_EVENT — This event is supposed to fire when a light's colour temperature changes, but it only does so under some circumstances.
-If the temperature is changed by way of scene recall, the event does not fire.
+If the temperature is changed by way of scene recall, the event does not fire. _(A fix is anticipated soon)_

 ## TPI Advanced wishlist

 High priority:

-* Command to fetch colour temperatures as entered in the "colour scene assignment" section of the Zen cloud grid view.
-This would be similar to QUERY_SCENE_LEVELS_BY_ADDRESS but for colour temperatures.
+* Command to fetch colour temperatures as entered in the "colour scene assignment" section of the Zen cloud grid view. _(This has been added in firmware version 2.1.38)_

 Low priority: